French Polynesia Pet Passport & Import Regulations

 Dogs who have lived in a country considered to be infected with leishmaniasis within 6 months of entering French Polynesia must show negative in a screening test within 30 days of entry whether or not they are vaccinated against the disease.

 Other required vaccinations include Paraovirus, Canine Distemper, Infectious Hepatitis and Leptospirosis. (dogs)

 Internal and External Parasites

 Before your dog or cat can enter French Polynesia, it must be treated against both internal and external parasites using standard procedures twice within 30 days of entry.
 The second treatment must be administered at least 14 days apart from the first treatment and within 4 days of transport.

 Rabies Titer Test

-Unless your dog or cat is entering French Polynesia after being born in or resided in a country classified as rabies-free (Australia, Bahrain, Barbados, Falkland Islands, Fiji, Guam, Hawaii, Iceland, Japan, Norfolk Island, New Caledonia, New Zealand, Singapore, Vanuatu, Wallis and Futuna), your dog or cat must have a rabies titer test processed by a laboratory approved by the World Organization of Animal Health not sooner than 3 months after the primary (first) rabies vaccination and not later than 12 months of entry.
+Unless your dog or cat is entering French Polynesia after being born in or resided in a country classified as rabies-free (Australia, Bahrain, Barbados, Falkland Islands, Fiji, Guam, Hawaii, Iceland, Japan, Norfolk Island, New Caledonia, New Zealand, Singapore, Vanuatu, Wallis and Futuna), your dog or cat must have a rabies titer test processed by a laboratory approved by the World Organization of Animal Health not sooner than 3 months after the primary (first) rabies vaccination and between 3 and 12 months of entry.
 If your pet is currently vaccinated, the titer test can be administered right after a booster shot.